 Understanding the EFC

-The Difference Between Need-Based and Non-Need-Based Aid
+Need-Based Aid vs. Non-Need-Based Aid

 You can receive need-based financial aid if your family meets certain eligibility criteria, but that amount cannot exceed your financial need.
-This relates to your eligibility for federal student aid programs such as Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Subsidized Student Loans, Federal Perkins Loan and the Federal Work-Study (FWS) program.
+This relates to your eligibility for federal student aid programs such as Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), subsidized loans through the William D. Ford Federal Direct Loan Program, Federal Perkins Loans, and the Federal Work-Study (FWS) program.

 How COA Affects Financial Aid